Rejean-McCormick/Orgo/Documentation/v3/8-orgo-site-navigation-map.md

 ```

 * Core services must reject unknown enum values and treat `status`, `priority`, `severity`, and `visibility` as the canonical enums from Doc 2.
+* Note: multiple assignees and assignment history are stored in `task_assignments`; `assignee_role` is a denormalised convenience field for routing and UI.

 ---

 ## 8.5 Status Lifecycles & Allowed Transitions

 Any service that mutates `cases.status` or `tasks.status` must enforce these state machines.
 Invalid transitions must be rejected and logged as validation errors (`INVALID_TASK_STATE_TRANSITION`, similar for Cases).

 ### 8.5.1 Case Status Lifecycle